Body Surface Area and Sun Protective Clothing

 Why did I get a sunburn when I wore sunscreen and had a shirt on?!?

 "I always wear a shirt outside so I just put sunscreen on my face."

 I understand that this statement feels like it should make sense.
-After all, all clothing can offer some protection from the sun by acting as a simple barrier to the skin.
-The question really becomes, how much protection do these items really offer?
+After all, all clothing can offer some sun protection by acting as a simple barrier to the skin.
+The question really becomes, how much UV protection does my clothing really offer?

 The amount of sun protection offered by clothing really depends on the type of material and the fit of the clothing.
 Sound familiar?
 Now that everyone has heard about face masks and how they work, this should offer a model on how clothing works as well.
 With face masks for reducing the spread of COVID, there is a similar concept of making sure the fit and material are ideal.

 The bigger challenge with clothing compared to face masks is that we focus on the entire body surface area- not just the nose and mouth!

 So, break this down for me, what are my options to protect my skin from excess UV from head to toe?

 First of all, remember that this is only something that needs to be considered during midday when the sun and the UV your skin could be exposed to may be in excess.
 The UV index before 9am in many parts of the country, even if it is sunny, is often just a 1.
 This means the risk of your skin being exposed to UV radiation that can potentially burn it is extremely low.
 Why does this matter?
 It matters because we do not have to think in terms of mummifying our skin in products and/or clothing all the time.
 We just need to take practical measures to avoid excesses in UV while still recognizing the benefits of a little healthy sun exposure.